NekoOS-Group/luogu-api-python/README.md

 # luogu-api-python
-A Python implementation of the Luogu API
+A Python implementation of the Luogu API.

 ## Project Description